 - You can also spend the night in one of the towns.
 Try Regua, there are several options.

 - An alternative to a boat tour is to continue the train ride from Pinhão to the small village of Pocinho, which is the most scenic part of the rail line.
 It is about 3.5 hours from Porto to Pocinho.
 For a full day round trip from Porto it is a lot of time on the train.
 I’d recommend it as a separate day trip.
 Perhaps stay the night near Régua or Pinhão and then do the shorter ride to Pocinho on another day.
 Check Comboios do Portugal for train ticket information.

 - If you don’t wish to plan your own trip, or you’d prefer to take a boat from Porto all the way to Pinhão, check out this day trip to Pinhão tour with a boat ride one way and train return.

 Portugal is a wonderful country!
-Check out our Weekend Guide to Porto and our list of 7 places to visit in Portugal.
+Check out our Weekend Guide to Porto, Weekend Guide to Lisbon and our list of 7 places to visit in Portugal.
 And of course, you should sample as many of the delicious Portuguese foods as possible.